 Moral Compass?
 I bring the watch up closer to my face so I can read the tweet again.
 It doesn’t make sense.
 That account has been dormant for a decade, so why would -

 “What does ‘redux’ mean?”
-I whisper to my watch, as the little boy’s mother stalks past me.
+I whisper to my watch, as the little boy’s mother stalks past me in pursuit of her child.

 My heartbeat starts to rev, and there's a bizarre tickling inside my mouth.
 Like a fly, buzzing at the back of my tongue.
 I clear my throat but it doesn't help.
-Fuck.
+Shit.

 I pull the chain out from under my shirt and grasp the stone in my hand, up near my face.
-I close my eyes.
+It vibrates gently, and I close my eyes.
 Then I start to hum.

 The mother’s voice breaks through, “Silas, I told you to get down.
 Give me your hand or we go inside right - this - second.”